JonssonAlexander/Styrochstall/lab_report.md

   --output-gif reports/gbfs_vs_maps.gif

 # Detect and map suspected rebalancing routes
 python3.11 detect_rebalancing.py \
   --config configs/calibration.yaml \
   --threshold 5 \
-  --output-parquet data/processed/rebalancing_events.parquet \
+  --events-output data/processed/rebalancing_events.parquet \
+  --routes-output data/processed/rebalancing_routes.parquet \
   --output-map reports/rebalancing_routes.html

+NOTE You can run it but it'll neeed some extra love for it to properly work.

 to fix the rebalancing, this was what i prompted: note that rebalancing does not have to have a specific route.
 It just have to show where either a large departure spike or arrival spike happended.
 Also include the timestamp.
 Then use like dijkstras or something to come up with the shortest route from that and call that our car route.